llvm/llvm-project/llvm/docs/LangRef.rst

     - On X86-64 the callee preserves all general purpose registers, except for R11 and return registers, if any.
 R11 can be used as a scratch register.
-      Floating-point registers (XMMs/YMMs) are not preserved and need to be saved by the caller.
+      The treatment of floating-point registers (XMMs/YMMs) matches the OS's C calling convention: on most platforms, they are not preserved and need to be saved by the caller, but on Windows, xmm6-xmm15 are preserved.

     - On AArch64 the callee preserve all general purpose registers, except X0-X8 and X16-X18.